Lincoln High School (New Jersey): History

 The original Lincoln High School opened in 1913, with an inaugural student body of 300 on a site acquired from the Hasbrouck Institute, a private school.
 The city's second public high school, it was intended to address the growth in enrollment at present-day William L. Dickinson High School.
 In January 1916, the school graduated its first class of 32 students.
 In 1934, the school had an enrollment of 5,000 students, making it the second largest in the state.

-Lincoln is located at 60 Crescent Avenue south of Journal Square in Bergen Hill, on the site of a mansion that had been owned by George Theodore Werts, who served as Governor of New Jersey from 1893–1896.
+Lincoln is located at 60 Crescent Avenue south of Journal Square in Bergen Hill, on the site of a mansion that had been owned by George Theodore Werts, who served as Governor of New Jersey from 1893 to 1896.

-Academics

-Lincoln High School hosts a number of SLC programs that pertain to the interest of the students.
-For example, the magnet programs include Culinary Arts, Cosmetology, JROTC, Teaching, and Law and Legal Studies.

 Athletics

 The Lincoln High School Lions compete in the Hudson County Interscholastic League, which is comprised of public and private high schools in Hudson County.
 The league operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 493 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
 The football team competes in the National Red division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.
-The school was classified by the NJSIAA as Group II South for football for 2018–2020.
+The school's co-op team with Palisades Park High School was classified by the NJSIAA as Group IV North for football for 2024–2026, which included schools with 893 to 1,315 students.

-The boys track team won the public school indoor track state championship in 1940 and 1948, won the Group II title in 1969 and won the Group III title in 1970, 1971 (as co-champion), 1974; the program's seven state title are ranked ninth in the state.
+The boys track team won the public school indoor track state championship in 1940 and 1948, won the Group II title in 1969 and won the Group III title in 1970, 1971 (as co-champion), 1974; the program's seven state titles are tied for ninth in the state.
 The girls team was the all-group co-champion in 1979.

-The boys track team won the Group IV spring track state championship in 1941 and won the Group II title in 1970.
+The boys track team won the Group IV spring / outdoor track state championship in 1941 and won the Group II title in 1970.

 The boys track team won the Group III indoor relay championships in 1967, 1968 and 1969, won in the combined Group I/II in 1970 and 1974, and won in Group III in 1976.
 The six state championships are tied for seventh-most among the state's high schools.